-This is a crash course on what you need to know when you first bring a rabbit home, from their diet, grooming, protecting your home and much more.
-But please take the time to read through my website to thoroughly educate yourself.
+This information is a summary of what you need to know when you first bring a rabbit home, from their diet, grooming, protecting your home and much more.
+You can learn more by reading through my website.

 Vegetables – your rabbit should eat about 2 cups of fresh vegetables daily.
 House Rabbit Society has a great list of vegetables suitable for rabbits.